robincamille/nanogenmo2016/README.md

 My project is titled *If on a winter's night a library cardholder*.

+The script generates a new ~50,000-word, Markdown-formatted novel every time it is run.
+It is inspired by *If on a winter's night a traveler* by Italo Calvino.

 Project status: In progress

-The script generates a new ~50,000-word novel every time it is run.
-It is inspired by *If on a winter's night a traveler* by Italo Calvino.

 To do: Book excerpt formatting; maybe add more pre-written blurbs; appendix?